Children’s services, including early help

 - Explicit consent of the data subject, unless reliance on consent is prohibited by EU or Member State law.

 Who can see my information?

 You can ask the Council for your information.
 If you need help with this, talk to your support worker or social worker.
 Children’s Services will only share your information with the appropriate professionals who can support you.
-Early Help (inc. Troubled Families Programme) will need you to give consent for us to share your information.
-The only time Early Help (inc. Troubled Families Programme) will share your information without your consent is when:
+Early Help (including Troubled Families Programme) will need you to give consent for us to share your information.
+The only time Early Help (including Troubled Families Programme) will share your information without your consent is when:

 - Somebody is at risk of harm